-Hazards and Risks Existing Control Measures Risk Level (Very High, High, Medium, Low) Further Actions √/X (If √ See Actions) they are required to be worn).
-All students are required to wear face coverings when moving through communal areas; Those who are exempt from wearing face coverings are supported by the school.
-Break-times / playgrounds: Separate times or areas (at a safe distance using government guidance) are issued for each separate class group.
-Due to potential issues with reduced numbers of staff and trained first aiders, playground activities are strictly controlled with structured play.
-Rough play is prevented; Daily inspection and enhanced cleaning programs are in place for external areas and equipment; This is designed to enable successful and effective cleaning of all outside toys / play equipment.
-Students are permitted to complete normal playground activities; Contact sports are not permitted; Mixing with other groups is not permitted; Each year group is assigned a specific area of the school to use; Daily inspection and enhanced cleaning programs are in place for external areas.
+Break-times / playgrounds:

+• Separate areas (at a safe distance using government guidance) are issued for each separate class group.

+Secondary / colleges: Students are permitted to complete normal playground activities; Contact sports are not permitted; Mixing with other groups is not permitted; Each year group is assigned a specific area of the school to use; Daily inspection and enhanced cleaning programs are in place for external areas.
 6. Spread/contraction of COVID-19 due to lack of hand-washing and general poor hygiene.
-All years: Staff and parents are encouraged to use education resources such as e-bug and PHE schools resources; Medium Yes

-Hand washing stations are positioned at each student, staff and visitor entrance to the school; All the school are positioned to the school; tions //X ee Actions) All those entering the school are required to wash/sanitise their hands; Hand sanitising stations are located within each classroom and on entry to the dining hall; Hand washing sinks are located within each toilet provision; Signage is located adjacent to each wash station or sink reminding occupants to wash their hands and how to do it effectively; Students and staff have been shown how to wash hands properly; Help is available for children and young people who have trouble cleaning their hands independently; Hand washing is recommended frequently and required at the following times: Entry and exit from the school; After using the toilet; When returning from breaks On entry to the dining hall; Before and after eating; On entry and exit from each classroom.
-Unnecessary touching of the face is discouraged.
-Teachers will remind students to use tissues and bin them once used.
-If tissues are not readily available exactly when needed occupants are reminded to cough or sneeze into their arm, 'catch it, bin it, kill it'; Toilets and wash stations have single-use paper
+Staff and parents are encouraged to use education resources such as e-bug and PHE schools resources; Hand washing stations are positioned at each student, staff and visitor entrance to the school; All those entering the school are required to wash/sanitise their hands; Hand washing stations are located in each year group area, within each classroom and on entry to the dining hall; Hand washing sinks are located within each toilet provision; Signage is located adjacent to each wash station or sink reminding occupants to wash their hands and how to do it effectively; Students and staff have been shown how to wash hands properly; Help is available for children and young people who have trouble cleaning their hands independently; Hand washing is recommended frequently and required at the following times: Entry and exit from the school; After using the toilet; When returning from breaks On entry to the dining hall; Before and after eating; L N